-The LCM trail is 3 mile loop with a connecting pond trail that is 1 mile long.
+The Little Cedar Mountain (LCM) trail is 3 mile loop with a connecting pond trail that is 1 mile long.

 Marion County Park

-Located in the Nickajack Reservoir, this campground is perfect for families!
-The campground includes tent and RV sites, boat ramp and recreational activities such as swimming, boating and fishing.
-The park includes a pavilion and stage that can be rented.
+Located in the Nickajack Reservoir at 9696 Highway 41, Jasper, Tennessee 37347.
+This campground is perfect for families!
+The campground includes tent and RV sites, a boat ramp and recreational activities such as swimming, boating and fishing.
+The park includes pavilions and a stage that can be reserved and rented (pavilion and stage rental are free to Marion County residents).
 For more information visit them on Facebook.